rune-rs/rune/FUTURE_OPTIMIZATIONS.md

-Today everything that is part of a match becomes an anonymous stack variable, this is because the "binding" happens late and we (currently) don't know up front wheter a specific binding will be used or not.
+Today everything that is part of a match becomes an anonymous stack variable, this is because the "binding" happens late and we (currently) don't know up front whether a specific binding will be used or not.